 "Shining - Poetry and Theology as Sister Arts"

 "Connections between Art, Literature, Psychology and Religion."

 Salley Vicker's talk was repeated at Westminster Abbey, Thursday 11 May 6.30pm as the 32nd Eric Symes Abbott Memorial Lecture: "Faith and Imagination"

-Transcripts of Mark Oakley's and Dinah Livingstone's talks were published in the last issue (no. 124) of 'sofia' magazine
+Transcripts of Mark Oakley's and Dinah Livingstone's talks were published in issue no. 124 of 'sofia' magazine